slimgroup/SlimOptim.jl/README.md

 [![Build Status](https://github.com/slimgroup/SlimOptim.jl/workflows/CI-SLimOptim/badge.svg)](https://github.com/slimgroup/SlimOptim.jl/actions?query=workflow%3ACI-SLimOptim)
 [![DOI](https://zenodo.org/badge/314640400.svg)](https://zenodo.org/badge/latestdoi/314640400)

-Package of optimizations functions forl arge scale inversion.
-In these implementations, the algorithm itself is not optimized fot speed as this oackage is designed for inverse problems where the function evaluation is the main cost (~hours for a single function + gradient evaluation) making the algorithm speed minimal.
+Package of optimizations functions for large scale inversion.
+In these implementations, the algorithm itself is not optimized for speed as this package is designed for inverse problems where the function evaluation is the main cost (~hours for a single objective + gradient evaluation) making the algorithm speed minimal.

 # Installation